vippsas/zeroeventhub/SPEC.md

 * **cursorN**: Pass in one cursor for each partition you wish to consume; where `N` is a number in the range `0...n-1`.
-  Each `cursor` is an opaque string that should be passed back as-is, but is limited to the base64 character set.
+  Each `cursor` is an opaque string that should be passed back as-is, but is limited to ASCII printable characters.
 Two special cursors are used; `_first` means to start from the beginning of time, and `_last` starts at an arbitrary point "around now".